hollasch/LSON/README.md

 Appendix A: String Little Languages
 ------------------------------------
 This is implied above, but provided here to be more explicit.
 Words such as `null` and `#ffee05` can be thought of as “little languages”.
-In order for word→scalar promotion to work, words must be recognizable from only their string value, and unambiguous.
+In order for word→element promotion to work, words must be recognizable from only their string value, and unambiguous.
 Again, this process lies entirely within the domain of the application; LSON does not stipulate the format of special word values in any way.